ajarsm/kingkiosk-client2/FIXES_SUMMARY.md

 - Added stable keys to WebViewTile creation to prevent unnecessary rebuilds
 - Improved WebViewTile's update logic to only reset when explicitly needed
 - Implemented URL normalization in WebViewManager for consistent caching
+- Added stable WebView instance that persists across widget tree rebuilds
+- Preserved WebViewController to prevent deallocation and recreation
-- Added extensive logging to track WebView creation and reuse
+- Added comprehensive logging for better debugging of WebView lifecycle
+- Created `webview_permanent_fix.md` with full technical documentation

 **Status**: ✅ FIXED